Levinin/apptainer-defs/README.md

 ## Installing Apptainer Ubuntu - quick guide

-Full instructions are on the Apptainer website().
+Full instructions are on the [Apptainer website](https://apptainer.org/docs/admin/main/installation.html).
 To quickly install on managed Ubuntu devices, i.e. without adding a new repo:

 ```